TehPilot/smx-gauntlet/README.md

 **`get-song-data.js`**: used to retrieve song data (title, artist, etc.) from the endpoint available in DesktopMan's API.
 It produces a single module file with the song data.

-**`get-statmaniax-wild-leaderboard.js`**: used to retrieve the Wild leaderboard from StatManiaX (https://statmaniax.com/ranking/wild).
+**`get-statmaniax-leaderboards.js`**: used to retrieve all mode leaderboards from StatManiaX (https://statmaniax.com/ranking/).
 Unlike the other API endpoints which return JSON, this is a static webpage served by StatMX which I am scraping and formatting into an object I can call from a module file.
 It requires a sizeable amount of available memory to run.

 ## License 🕺